Patel v City of Wolverhampton College Posted In: Case Law

 Legal BodyEmployment Appeal Tribunal (UKEAT)

-Type of Claim / JurisdictionRedundancy and Reorganisation, Tribunal Practice, Procedures and Jurisdictional Issues
+Type of Claim / JurisdictionRedundancy, Tribunal Practice, Procedures and Jurisdictional Issues

 The claimant was employed by the respondent as a lecturer from January 2003 to 31st March 2014.
 She taught a number of courses in the beauty division of the respondent.
 In 2014 it was announced that there would be a restructuring of the beauty department.
 Following the process, the claimant was not offered a role in the restructured department and was dismissed on 31st March 2014.
 She appealed this internally and was unsuccessful.